 While some studies have associated gratitude to a whole slew of benefits—from fewer aches and pains to improved sleep to better cardiovascular health—others have found more mixed results.
 More research is needed before doctors start giving out prescriptions for gratitude, but there’s good reason to suspect that gratitude has positive ramifications for your body.

-“Gratitude can be an incredibly powerful and invigorating experience,” says researcher Jeff Huffman.
+“Gratitude can be an incredibly powerful and invigorating experience,” says researcher Jeff Huffman, Ph.D. and assistant professor of psychiatry at Harvard Medical School.
 “There is growing evidence that being grateful may not only bring good feelings.
 It could lead to better health.”

 Are grateful people healthier?

 People of all ages and various nationalities who have more grateful dispositions report fewer health complaints than their less grateful counterparts.
 In one study, more grateful participants reported fewer health problems (such as headaches, gastrointestinal problems, respiratory infections, and sleep disturbances); in another, they reported fewer physical symptoms (including headaches, dizziness, stomachaches, and runny noses).
 Seems pretty clear-cut, right?

 Not necessarily.
 One big question is whether gratitude causes good health or whether good health causes gratitude—or perhaps something else makes us both grateful and healthy.
 Indeed, while these studies suggest that grateful people are healthier, they could also suggest that people in poorer health are less likely to feel grateful.
 To tease apart this relationship, researchers have begun to explore whether people who engage in gratitude activities benefit from improved health.
 People with heart failure and chronic pain who are more grateful report sleeping better.